Home / Study with us / Atmospheric Measurement & Modelling Summer School

 Course schedule

-The Atmospheric Measurement & Modelling Summer School runs a fast-paced and full-on programme.
-We run activities from 08:30 to 20:00 on most days, but there is scheduled free time so you can unwind and adjust to the fieldwork experience.
-We often start the day with short lectures, but most of the time you’ll be carrying out hands-on measurements and working in remote locations around the local area.
+The course is fully residential at the FSC Blencathra with activities taking place between 9am-5pm each day, but there is scheduled free time so you can unwind and adjust to the fieldwork experience..
+There will be at least one full day at leisure during the two weeks.
+We often start the day with short lectures, but most of the time you’ll be carrying out hands-on measurements and working in outdoor locations around the local area.

 Costs